AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 1. You have two choices for the offer selection :

     * **[!UICONTROL Search for the best offer in category]** : check this option and specify the offer engine call parameters (offer space, category or theme(s), contact date, number of offers to keep).
-The engine will automatically calculate the offer(s) to add according to these parameters.
+The engine will calculate the best offer(s) to add according to these parameters.
 We recommend completing either the Category or the Theme field, rather than both at the same time.

         ![](../assets/enrichment-bestoffer.png)